robertdevore/site-vitals-for-wordpress/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to improve **Site Vitals Checker**, please follow these steps:
+If you'd like to improve **Site Vitals for WordPress®**, please follow these steps:

 1. **Fork the Repository:**